fire1ce/3os.org/docs/infrastructure/proxmox/igpu-split-passthrough.md

 If you have multiple VGA, look for the one that has the `Intel` in the name.

-![lspci-nnv-vga][lspci-nnv-vga-image]

 Here, the PCI address of the iGPU is `00:02.0`.

+![Proxmox lspci vga][proxmox-lspci-vga-image]

+For best performance the VM should be configured the `Machine` type to ==q35==.
+This will allow the VM to utilize PCI-Express passthrough.

-Open the web gui and navigate to the `Hardware` tab of the VM you want to add a vGPU to.
+Open the web gui and navigate to the `Hardware` tab of the VM you want to add a vGPU.
 Click `Add` above the device list and then choose `PCI Device`

-![Add PCI Device][add-pci-device-image]
+!['Windows VM Add PCI Device][windows-vm-add-pci-device-image]

 Open the `Device` dropdown and select the iGPU, which you can find using it’s PCI address.
 This list uses a different format for the PCI addresses id, `00:02.0` is listed as `0000:00:02.0`.

-![Add iGPU to VM][add-igpu-to-vm-image]
+![Add iGPU MDev to VM][general-add-igpu-mdev-to-vm-image]

 Click `Mdev Type`, You should be presented with a list of the available split passthrough devices choose the better performing one for the vm.

-![Add iGPU split to VM][add-igpu-split-to-vm-image]
+![Windows VM Add iGPU Split to VM][windows-vm-add-igpu-split-to-vm-image]

 Select `ROM-Bar`, `PCI-Express` and then click `Add`.

-![iGPU PCI Split Settings][igpu-pci-split-settings-image]
+![Windows VM iGPU PCI Split Settings][windows-vm-igpu-pci-split-settings-image]

-!!! tip

-    I've found that the most consistent way to utilize the GPU acceleration is to disable Proxmox's Virtual Graphics card of the vm.
-The drawback of disabling the Virtual Graphics card is that it will not be able to access the vm via proxmox's vnc console.
-The workaround is to enable Remote Desktop (RDP) on the VM before disabling the Virtual Graphics card and accessing the VM via RDP or use any other remove desktop client.
-If you loose the ability to access the VM via RDP you can temporarily remove the GPU PCI Device and re-enable the virtual graphics card
+The Windows Virtual Machine Proxmox Setting should look like this:

-![VM iGPU Hardware Settings][vm-igpu-hardware-settings-image]
+![Windows VM iGPU Split Hardware Settings][windows-vm-igpu-split-hardware-settings-image]

 Power on the Windows Virtual Machine.

-Connect to the VM via Remote Desktop (RDP) or any other remote access protocol you prefer.
+Open the VM's Console.
-Install the latest version of [Intel's Graphics Driver][intel-gpu-drivers-url]{target=\_blank}.
+Install the latest version of [Intel's Graphics Driver][intel-gpu-drivers-url]{target=\_blank} or use the [Intel Driver & Support Assistant][intel-driver-and-support-assistant-url]{target=\_blank} installer.

 If all when well you should see the following output in `Device Manager` and [GPU-Z][gpu-z-url]{target=\_blank}:

 ![GPU-Z and Device Manager iGPU][gpu-z-and-device-manager-igpu-image]

 That's it!
+You should now be able to use the iGPU for hardware acceleration inside the VM and still have proxmox's output on the screen.

 ## Linux Virtual Machine iGPU Passthrough Configuration

-We will be using Ubuntu Server 20.04 LTS. for this guide.
+We will be using Ubuntu Server 20.04 LTS for this guide.

 From Proxmox Terminal find the PCI address of the iGPU.